Charles Harrelson: Media

+In Cormac McCarthy's 2005 novel No Country for Old Men, set in 1980, the sheriff states, "Here a while back in San Antonio they shot and killed a federal judge," referencing the murder of Judge John H. Wood Jr. by Harrelson.
+His son Woody Harrelson acted in the 2007 film adaptation of the novel, which premiered two months after the elder Harrelson's death.

-A 10-episode podcast titled Son of a Hitman was released on May 5, 2020, by Spotify Studios in partnership with Tradecraft Media and in association with High Five Content.
-It is produced and hosted by journalist Jason Cavanagh and investigates the legitimacy of the three murder charges Charles Harrelson was tried for as well as the possibility that he may have been involved with the assassination of President John F. Kennedy.
+A 10-episode podcast titled Son of a Hitman was released on May 5, 2020, by Spotify Studios and produced by High Five Content.
+It is produced and hosted by journalist Jason Cavanagh and investigates the legitimacy of the three murder charges for which Charles Harrelson was tried as well as the possibility that he may have been involved with the assassination of President John F. Kennedy.